redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

 ### 02 Wireless

-If your system doesn’t use Wi-Fi
+If your system doesn’t use Wi-Fi or specific wireless features:

 * Wireless LAN drivers
   * Disable all unused drivers under `CONFIG_WLAN`.